UltraEngine/Documentation/CPP_Entity_Attach.md

 Returns true if the attachment is valid, otherwise false is returned.

 ## Remarks ##
 For bone attachments, the bone must belong to the skeleton the model is currently using.
+To detach an entity from an attached bone or navigation agent, you can call this method with NULL as the first parameter.